-A good pal of ours preceded us to California, to vacation with his rock star Uncle John (Phillips, from THE MAMAS AND THE PAPAS).
+A good pal of ours preceded us to California, to vacation with his rock star Uncle John.
 He gave us the address, and urged us to come stay at John’s place in Bel Air for a while.
 All sorts of rock musicians would be there.
 Well, yes, please!
 We'd enjoy the hell out of that!

 No matter what uncomfortable patch of ground we chose to pitch our tents on each night, no matter how unpleasant or nasty it got while we slept outdoors for the next couple of weeks, in the back of my mind was the thought: “Soon, we’ll be in California, and get to sleep at a rock star’s house!
 How cool!”

 We drove; we camped; we saw a good deal of the country, stopping here for a rock festival, there to visit family friends, elsewhere to swim in a lake.
 We built campfires, sang under the stars, ate food from cans, wandered through alien landscapes and amongst sometimes hostile or suspicious people.
 We alarmed an entire small town in Wyoming when, car stereo blasting Led Zepellin's COMMUNICATION BREAKDOWN, we drove up to a laundromat to deal with a week's worth of our grimy clothing...